dailystory/docs/articles/campaigns/index.md

 Only the name is required to create the campaign.
 Use the description to provide helpful information about your campaign.

 ### Add Segments to a Campaign
-When assets, such as [emails](/emails/), are created for your campaign you can use the scheduler to control which segments the email (or other asset) will be sent to and when:
+When assets, such as [emails](/emails/), are created for your campaign, the available contacts to send the asset to are determined by the segments that are part of the campaign.
+Once segments are assigned to the campaign, you can use the scheduler to control which segments the email (or other asset) will be sent to and when:

 ![Scheduler](/articles/campaigns/campaigns-06.png "Scheduler")

 By default the scheduler will send to "Everyone in this campaign".
-If one of more segments are part of the campaign, you can select to send to those segments as well.
+If one or more segments are part of the campaign, you can select to send to those segments as well.

 To add one or more segments to a campaign: